Capri-Sun: Packaging

 After a series of instances in which mold was found in its pouches, Kraft in 2014 introduced clear bottoms, both to assuage concerns about mold and emphasize the lack of artificial colors, which internal research showed most consumers were unaware of.
 Occasional mold reports have continued, including in a viral 2021 TikTok in which a father shows the mold through a pouch's clear bottom.
 Kraft stresses that the mold is naturally occurring, and may arise due to small punctures.
 Kraft permanently reverted to foil bottoms in 2022, citing supply chain issues.
 The same year, Kraft recalled over 5,000 Wild Cherry pouches after discovering some were contaminated with cleaning supplies.

 The packaging of Capri-Sun has been the subject of scrutiny.
 In 2015, U.S. environmental activist groups started a campaign to make Kraft rethink its packaging of Capri Sun, claiming that the packages are not easily recycled, resulting in 1.4 billion pouches littered annually.
 Capri Sun pouch recycling is done by TerraCycle, founded in 2001, but according to environmental groups, only 2% of pouches are recycled this way.
-In Germany, Capri-Sun purchases a recycling guarantee from the aluminum industry (which does the recycling), getting a Green Dot on every pouch and box of pouches.
+In Germany, Capri-Sun purchases a recycling guarantee from the aluminium industry (which does the recycling), getting a Green Dot on every pouch and box of pouches.
 A 2001 essay by Niklas Maak, however, termed Capri-Sonne the "antichrist of the environmentalists" in 1980s Germany for its 12% juice content, as well as the packaging materials.
 "More waste is not possible for 0.2 L of aqueous liquid", he wrote.

 In addition to the well-known Doy-N-Pack pouch, Capri-Sun comes in other packaging in various markets.
-Products targeting older demographics have included a resealable 330 ml pouch with spout and safety cap, and in the United States a 16.5-US-fl-oz (0.5 L) aluminum "bottle can" manufactured in Japan by Daiwa Can Company.
+Products targeting older demographics have included a resealable 330 ml pouch with spout and safety cap, and in the United States a 16.5-US-fl-oz (0.5 L) aluminium "bottle can" manufactured in Japan by Daiwa Can Company.
 The squash lines are sold in one-liter plastic bottles.